kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 ### Reclaim Policy

-Persistent Volumes that are dynamically created by a storage class will have the reclaim policy specified in the `reclaimPolicy` field of the class, which can be either `Delete` or `Retain`.
-If no `reclaimPolicy` is specified when a `StorageClass` object is created, it will default to `Delete`.
+Persistent Volumes that are dynamically created by a StorageClass will have the reclaim policy specified in the `reclaimPolicy` field of the class, which can be either `Delete` or `Retain`.
+If no `reclaimPolicy` is specified when a StorageClass object is created, it will default to `Delete`.

-Persistent Volumes that are created manually and managed via a storage class will have whatever reclaim policy they were assigned at creation.
+Persistent Volumes that are created manually and managed via a StorageClass will have whatever reclaim policy they were assigned at creation.

 ### Allow Volume Expansion